-“As you go through the process, it ends up being more of a process of elimination than selection, once you start going into houses and you’ll see what your priorities are,” says Andi DeFelice, an associate broker with Exclusive Buyer’s Realty in Savannah, Georgia, and president of the National Association of Exclusive Buyer Agents.
+“It ends up being more of a process of elimination than selection.
+Once you start going into houses, you’ll see what your priorities are,” says Andi DeFelice, an associate broker with Exclusive Buyer’s Realty in Savannah, Georgia, and a past president of the National Association of Exclusive Buyer Agents.

-What to look for when buying a house: Deal breakers
+Deal-breakers to look out for when buying a house

 There’s a reason that the Realtors joke that the three most important things in real estate are “location, location and location.”
-No amount of remodeling can change the location of your house.
+No amount of remodeling can change the where your house is.

 A too-long commute or underperforming schools for your children could leave you with buyer’s remorse, even if the house has everything else you’re looking for.
-The location also includes the neighborhood and the neighbors, so pay attention to what the block and the community is like, too.
+When thinking about where you want to live, pay attention to both the neighborhood and your potential neighbors.

 “I suggest doing a drive-by at a few random times of the day to see what the neighborhood looks like then,” DeFelice says.
 “Is there something going on in that area that wouldn’t make you happy to walk out your door every day?”